artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 // Not OK, the code wouldn't be accepted by Java String name = 1;
 String name = false
-String name = {"2018-02-03", "2019-01-12"};
+String name = new String[]{"2018-02-03", "2019-01-12"};
 ```

 These trade-offs make sense in the context for which these languages were built back in 1995.
 JavaScript was
 originally designed to be a small programming language which handled simple interactions on websites.
 Java on the
 other hand was built specifically to make big apps which could run on any computer.
 Their needs had different
-scales, so the language required different types of code.
+scales, so the language required programmers write different types of code.

 Java required programmers to be more explicit with the values of their variables because the programs they expected
 people to build were more complex.
+While JavaScript opted for ease of reading, and flexibility because you would be
+able to see most of the code in one go.

 ### What is TypeScript?